November 22, 2024

 The CCOS includes the Proto-Tethys tectonic domain in western China and the Paleo-Tethys tectonic domain in eastern China, which were produced by the closure of the Proto-Tethys and Paleo-Tethys oceans, respectively.

-As metamorphic rocks along the CCOS were produced at different stages, from continental subduction to post-collisional extension, they are robust recorders of metamorphic thermobaric information at the convergent continental margins and bear great significance in reconstructing their thermal and tectonic evolution.
+As along the CCOS were produced at different stages, from continental subduction to post-collisional extension, they are robust recorders of metamorphic thermobaric information at the convergent continental margins and bear great significance in reconstructing their thermal and tectonic evolution.

 Metamorphic T/P ratios and corresponding geothermal gradients for high-grade metamorphic rocks from both Proto-Tethys and Paleo-Tethys tectonic domains show an increasing trend with age.